saiteja-2811/Image-Classification-for-Trading-Strategies/readme.md

 | 12-05-21 | 4063.04 | 4172.78 | 4242.17 | 4103.38 | 28.81 |     1     |      1     |

 ##### Buy vs Sell
+As we created signals for three outcomes, `buy/sell/hold` let us limit our decisions to either buying or selling as a first strategy.
+So we are going to `create images and label them either buy/sell` based on the `BB Signal/ RSI Signal`.
 ##### Buy vs Sell/Hold
+This is the second approach where you either `buy` or `sell/hold`.These kinds fo decisions are useful for `bull` focused strategies in the stock markets where you always try to buy or else you do not buy.

 ### 2.Feature Engineering
+We now have the images labelled with buy/sell/hold after the above step. section to an image and then processing that image to
 #### Convolution

 #### Max Pooling